Bradley excited about challenge at Ringwood

 “I’m excited and happy and nervous, all that good stuff rolled in one,” he said.
 “It’s a different challenge, but it’s new and exciting.
 Ringwood has a lot of good athletes and a good tradition.’’

-Bradley inherits a team which won its first district championship since 1972 and a quarterback, Jaxon Meyer, who was voted the district’s MVP.
+Bradley inherits a team that won its first district championship since 1972 and a quarterback, Jaxon Meyer, who was voted the district’s MVP.

 He said it was very hard to leave his hometown and was thankful for the chance to coach there.